 A Class 5 Ethernet cable is required for operation with 100 Mbaud.
+Use a suitable cable material depending on the length of the cable.

-SIMATIC Field PG Expansions
+SIMATIC Field PG P4 Expansions

-This chapter shows you how to expand your SIMATIC Field PG with additional expansion memory submodules to increase its performance.
+This chapter shows you how to expand your SIMATIC Field PG P4 with additional expansion memory submodules to increase its performance.
 Please note the included comments on safety.